Vodafone’s 2018 phone plans

 - Adding more data when you’ve used yours up:

-Vodafone has a facility on their SIM Only plans whereby, when you reach your data limit, you will automatically have more added.
-Optus have the same thing.
+Vodafone has a facility on their SIM Only plans whereby, when you reach your data limit, you will automatically have more data added at a cost of $10 per GB.
+Optus and Telstra now have the same thing.
 Data speeds are increasing.
 4G is faster than 3G was.
 They’re already working on 5G.
 Newer phones have faster processors and they pull information down from the network faster.
 The result is that people are using more data this month than they did last month.
 By most people’s reckoning, each phone user will get through twice as much data next year as you are now.
 The safety belt feature that Vodafone and Optus have put in place with their auto add data is a lifesaver.
 It reduces the risk of using data in the first place.
 It also avoids huge bills for those who accidentally use too much.

 - Sharing Data over multiple devices: